Prune Tzimmes

 5. Sprinkle sugar and lemon juice into the pot.
 Stir and cover.

-6. Place the roasting pan in a 350F oven for 45 minutes to an hour or until the meat and potatoes are tender.
+6. Place the roasting pan in a 350F oven for 45 minutes to an hour or until The meat is done when a fork can be inserted and removed easily and potatoes are tender.
 Adjust the seasonings if necessary.

 7. Remove the meat and allow it to cool, preferably overnight in the refrigerator.